 I’ve done none of this alone.

-NP: What did you gain from that experience?
+NAN: What did you gain from that experience?

-HC: It really helped me learn the business of business.
+HEATHER: It really helped me learn the business of business.
 And for me, it was imperative to learn the business of photography.
 My clients don’t hire me because of my camera gear.
 They want to be in business with me because they want to know I can solve their pain, I understand them, and I can make them look like rock stars while getting their firms more of the exposure they want to help them get more work.

 I help them take projects off their checklists with my interactive and collaborative process.

-NP: How so?
+NAN: How so?
 What’s your differentiator?

-HC: That’s a great question.
+HEATHER: That’s a great question.
 The differentiator is that I have a marketing background, which really helps me position their accomplishments and story tell.
 But I also have the technical chops.
 It’s a winning combination that enables me to serve as a trusted advisor alongside their internal team.

 I care about my clients’ business.
 I care about their goals and I want to help support them.
 I want to be an extension of their team.
 Building those client relationships is really important to me.